 Ning is a Boulder based activist and community organizer.
-She has a background in computer science and used to work for Google as an engineer in its early days.
+She has a background in computer science and used to work for Google as an engineer in its early days when the "Don't be evil" motto was created.
 Since 2006, she has engaged in environmental and non-profit work.
-She believes that grassroots activism is the foundation for systematic changes.
+She believes that grassroots activism builds the foundation for systematic changes.
 She has been organizing weekly postcard parties in Boulder since April 2019.

 Faith is a Boulder based graphic designer who has been finding ways to combine art and activism since the 2016 election.
 She has been sewing pussy hats, designing postcards and organizing postcard parties and other projects to help others get engaged.

 "Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has." - Margaret Mead

 Operations Director, Louisville Coordinator

 Adrianne worked in NCAR for 28 years helping scientists use the computer systems, writing user guides, and then running the global climate change models.
 She loves helping people use technology, and she believes that if we all work together we can fix our government, our police, our environment, and our healthcare system.

 Chiu-Ki is a software engineer who was on the Android team at Google when it launched.
 She appreciates clear and concise communications and has been supporting local activist groups both with her technical skills and her relentless pushback on agenda-less meetings and tiresome walls of text.